Skip to main content

 With established higher global defense spending trends and bipartisan agreement on strengthening military competitiveness to maintain US global dominance, the recent stall in defense budget growth may be revisited after the US presidential election, regardless of the party that controls the White House and Congress.

-Defense stocks have historically outperformed the S&P 500 in eight of 10 election years by an average of 9% since 1984 (excluding the more than 30% outperformance in 2000).
+Defense stocks have historically outperformed the S&P 500 in nine of 10 election years by an average of 9% since 1984.
 Given defense’s year-to-date underperformance and potential political tailwinds following the election, the industry may play catch up in the second half of this year.
 Meanwhile, the 33% gap between the defense modernization budget and actual cash outlays over the past 12 months may sustain defense contractors’ revenue growth of 10% in the next two years given their historical high correlation,13 supporting the industry’s growth outlook.

 To capture the secular increase in defense spending and potential political tailwinds following the election, consider the SPDR® S&P® Aerospace & Defense ETF (XAR).